bookofproofs/bookofproofs.github.io/_sources/history/20th-century/castelnuovo-emma.md

 * When Freudenthal succeeded in achieving the two goals of founding a new journal and having a conference dedicated to mathematics education, Emma was an active participant in both events.
 * Emma was a very special teacher for many reasons.
 * Emma's contributions to mathematics education was not only directed to students, but also to her colleagues, especially young colleagues.
-* Emma had cultural influences, for example, her father and Enriques for mathematics education, Jean-Ovide Decroly (1871-1932), Maria Montessori (1870-1952) and Jean Piaget for general pedagogical issues.

 Born 12 December 1913, Rome, Italy.
 Died 13 April 2014, Rome, Italy.